-If we are unable to protect our proprietary rights, we may not be able to compete effectively, or operate profitably.\
+If we are unable to protect our proprietary rights, we may not be able to compete effectively, or operate profitably.

 Our commercial success depends, in large part, on our ability to obtain and maintain intellectual property protection for our technology.
 Our ability to do so will depend on, among other things, complex legal and factual questions, and it should be noted that the standards regarding intellectual property rights in our fields are still evolving.
 We attempt to protect our proprietary technology through a combination of patents, trade secrets and confidentiality agreements.
-We own a number of domestic and international patents applications pending and have licenses to additional patents.
+We own a number of domestic and international patents and international patent applications pending and have licenses to additional patents.
 We cannot assure you that our patents and licenses will successfully preclude others from using our technologies, and we could incur substantial costs in seeking enforcement of our proprietary rights against infringement.
 Even if issued, the patents may not give us an advantage over competitors with alternative technologies.

 Moreover, the term of a patent is limited and, as a result, the patents protecting our products expire at various dates.
-For example, some patents providing protection for AFREZZA inhalation powder have terms extending into 2020, 2026, 2028, 2029, and 2030.
+For example, some patents providing protection for Afrezza inhalation powder have terms extending into 2020, 2026, 2028, 2029, and 2030.
 In addition, patents providing protection for our inhaler and cartridges have terms extending into 2023, 2031 and 2032, and we have method of treatment claims that extend into 2026 and 2029.
-As and when these different patents expire, AFREZZA could become subject to increased competition.
+As and when these different patents expire, Afrezza could become subject to increased competition.
 As a consequence, we may not be able to recover our development costs.

-Moreover, the issuance of a patent is not conclusive as to its validity or enforceability and it is uncertain how much protection, if any, will be afforded by our patents.
-A third party may challenge the validity or enforceability of a patent after its issuance by various proceedings such as oppositions in foreign jurisdictions or re-examinations or other review in the United States.
+An issued patent is presumed valid unless it is declared otherwise by a court of competent jurisdiction.
+However, the issuance of a patent is not conclusive as to its validity or enforceability and it is uncertain how much protection, if any, will be afforded by our patents.
+A third party may challenge the validity or enforceability of a patent after its issuance by various proceedings such as oppositions in foreign jurisdictions, or post grant proceedings, including, oppositions, re-examinations or other review in the United States.
 In some instances we may seek re-examination or reissuance of our own patents.
 If we attempt to enforce our patents, they may be challenged in court where they could be held invalid, unenforceable, or have their breadth narrowed to an extent that would destroy their value.